Murder of Sam Nordquist: Organizations

 Transgender and LGBTQ advocates have questioned why prosecutors have not charged the suspects with hate crimes.
 LGBTQ groups such as GLAAD have called on the prosecutors to pursue hate crime charges.

 Rochester LGBTQ+ Together, an advocacy group, reported that it was "angered and disgusted" to learn about Nordquist's killing.
 The New Pride Agenda, an LGBTQ rights organization based in New York, stated that they were "devastated and enraged by the horrific murder of Sam Nordquist" and that "this is not an isolated incident; it is a tragic consequence of the rising culture of hate in our society."
-The New York City Anti-Violence Project released a statement that regardless of whether law enforcement classified the case was pursued as a hate crime, anti-trans violence often intersects with racism, hate violence, and intimate partner violence.
+The New York City Anti-Violence Project released a statement that regardless of whether law enforcement classified the case as a hate crime, anti-trans violence often intersects with racism, hate violence, and intimate partner violence.

 GLAAD, the largest LGBTQ advocacy organization in the country, urged New York prosecutors to pursue hate crime charges.
 In a press release, they stated "While we are encouraged to see law enforcement act swiftly to investigate this horrific act, we caution investigators from ruling out hate crime charges," advising that "anti-LGBTQ hate can be perpetuated by anyone, regardless of their relationship to the victim or their own gender identity or sexual orientation."